 Most Epic Part of The Trip?
 Driving!
 Try an aging rental car with no insurance and a place where lanes are meaningless!
 You’ll be able to read more about that in an upcoming post.

 I can’t say enough about just how much I really loved Turkey.
 From bi-continental Istanbul, which I was so enamored with a spent a week in, to the rugged east, Turkey was truly a place full of surprises.
-Unexpected Erzurum, with its vibrant tombs, mystical Ani (pictured above), with its crumbling Armenian architecture and unbelievable Hasankeyf (pictured below), a small, Tigris River town that stole my heart in an instant with its beauty and intense history (don’t worry, you’ll read about all 3 soon!).
+Unexpected Erzurum, with its vibrant tombs, mystical Ani (pictured above), with its crumbling Armenian architecture and unbelievable Hasankeyf (pictured below), a small, Tigris River town that stole my heart in an instant with its beauty and intense history.

 Most Epic Part of the Trip?
 Nights out in Istanbul and the massive sendoffs for teenagers going off to their compulsory military service (where the entire town turned out at 1:00am, tossing young men into the air).
 Oh and passing through a little town called Batman.
 You heard that right…